ericphanson/SearchablePDFs.jl/README.md

 ## Status

-It more-or-less works on the test file, although it produces a lot of text output and warnings.
+It more-or-less works on the test file on MacOS and Linux.

 Next steps:

-* Clean up the warnings and suppress or log the output
 * Allow choice of training data used for tesseract
 * Look at what settings should be used for `unpaper`
-* Allow customizing the number of tasks spawned
 * Robustify and test on more files
 * Add better tests?